Algorithmic Stablecoins: A New Approach to Stability

 Algorithm-based coins provide true decentralization by removing third-party involvement altogether, but they also have their fair share of tradeoffs.

-With rebasing, the problem arises when there is a huge influx of new tokens or when there is an exponential reduction of supply – it puts immense pressure on the nominal price, and, at times, can shrink or increase the price to unprecedented levels.
+With rebasing, the problem arises when there is a huge influx of new tokens or when there is an exponential reduction of supply.
+It puts immense pressure on the nominal price, and, at times, can shrink or increase the price to unprecedented levels.

-And you might be wondering: if algorithmic coins are also pegged to a fiat currency, like USD, won’t it lose its value since USD is also falling?
+You might be wondering: if algorithmic coins are also pegged to a fiat currency, like USD, won’t it lose its value since USD is also falling?
 The answer varies from coin to coin.
 Elastic supply coin AMPL (Ampleforth Stablecoin), for example, is pegged to the value of the 2019 US dollar, meaning its value won’t accommodate inflation.
 So each project has its own methods of enshrining value and those are sure to be grounds for innovation too.

 The Future of Stablecoins

 Ultimately, the success of algorithmic stablecoins can only really be tested over time, and across different types of market.
-But one thing is certain: they feature some truly exciting new approaches to the economics of coins – something that’s generating some pretty heated debate in the industry.
+But one thing is certain: they feature some truly exciting new approaches to the economics of coins.
+Something that’s generating some pretty heated debate in the industry.

 For now, the real value of algorithmic stablecoins is that they show the crypto ecosystem’s unwavering, single-minded commitment to eradicating all forms of centralization.
 For you and me, this means more options and a fairer balance of power that’s not available in traditional finance.
 So go forth, stay ahead of the game and explore the beginnings of this exciting new take on tokenomics!
 It could come to change everything.